Implantation Calculator & Calendar

 How to know when implantation is successful?

-Successful implantation can cause subtle early pregnancy signs like light spotting, mild cramping, fatigue, or breast tenderness about 6–10 days after ovulation.
-Some women also notice a small rise in basal body temperature or feel slightly bloated.
-The only way to confirm successful implantation, though, is by taking a pregnancy test a few days later — once hCG hormone levels start increasing in your body.
+Successful implantation may cause subtle early pregnancy signs like light spotting, mild cramping, fatigue, or breast tenderness about 6 to 12 days after ovulation.
+Some women may also notice slight bloating or changes in their basal body temperature patterns.

 How long after implantation will I test positive?

-You can usually test positive on a pregnancy test about 3 to 5 days after implantation.
-That’s when your body starts producing enough hCG (human chorionic gonadotropin) for the test to detect.
-For the most accurate result, it’s best to take a pregnancy test around 10–14 days after ovulation or on the day your period is due.
+You can usually get a positive pregnancy test about 2 to 4 days after implantation, once your body starts producing enough hCG (human chorionic gonadotropin) for detection.
+However, for the most accurate result, it’s best to take a pregnancy test around 12 to 14 days after ovulation or on the day your period is due.